jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/iguazu/consumer/m_order_cart_page_load.md

 ## Business Context

-The `m_order_cart_page_load` table in the IGUAZU consumer schema captures detailed data on consumer interactions with the order cart page, including geographic, temporal, customer, financial, and device-specific information.
-This table is primarily utilized by the Service Metamorph team for analyzing consumer behavior, order details, and device usage patterns, which supports data-driven decision-making in customer relationship management and order processing.
-It is maintained by the Service Metamorph team, ensuring that the data remains accurate and relevant for ongoing business needs.
-For further details, refer to the Confluence documentation linked [here](https://doordash.atlassian.net/wiki/wiki/search?text=iguazu.consumer.m_order_cart_page_load).
+The `m_order_cart_page_load` table in the IGUAZU consumer schema captures extensive data on consumer interactions with the order cart page, including geographic details, timestamps, customer identifiers, financial information, and device specifications.
+This data is crucial for analyzing consumer behavior, order details, and device usage patterns, supporting data-driven decision-making in customer relationship management and order processing.
+The table is maintained by the SERVICE_METAMORPH team.

 ## Metadata